cazyw/coding-adventures/README.md

 The setup was cloned/based on this repo - [https://github.com/PhilippHeuer/wordpress-heroku](https://github.com/PhilippHeuer/wordpress-heroku) with some minor adjustments.

+The first step was to clone the repo.

-The below steps are based on Windows 10 and for deployment to Heroku.
+The below steps are for Windows 10 and for deployment to Heroku.
 I have yet to work on this locally so further steps for setting up for local development will be added in future.

 ### PHP and Composer